 PUG takes sustainability very seriously.

 Its why we use solar power, why we foster cooperative relationships with hospitals and communities, and its why education is so important.
 Our projects need a knowledge infrastructure in order to be sustained over the long run.
 We’ve been successful thanks to our partnerships with local Gambians, but the lack of sophisticated technical support in-country has been a recurring challenge.
-Thats all about to change.
-In partnership with The Gambia Technical Training Institute (GTTI) and Solar Energy International (SEI), Power Up Gambia is developing a curriculum for solar energy systems technical training at GTTI.
+That is why Power Up Gambia has developed a partnership with the Electrical Engineering Department of the The Gambia Technical Training Institute (GTTI).

 Where: The Gambia Technical Training Institute (GTTI) in Banjul, The Gambia

 1. An important first step in our collaboration is support for GTTI instructors who are seeking further training to upgrade their own skills in the solar energy field.
 The “training of trainers” is a critical first step in helping The Gambia build expertise in the growing solar energy field in a sustainable manner – ie by strengthening the institutions that will train future Gambian solar contractors and engineers.

 With help from a grant from International Foundation, PUG helped sponsor two GTTI instructors, Mr. Baboucarr Njie and Mr. James Gomez, to take Solar Energy International’s online training courses.
 In addition, PUG sponsored the two instructors in a two week hands-on training course in solar energy at the University of Ghana’s at Kumasi Technical University.
 These training will help them to incorporate more solar power system education in their current coursework for GTTI electrical engineering students.

 2. An important second step is to help supply necessary training materials so students can have hands-on practice with solar as part of their training in electrical systems.